Antiques Dealer

 1901Christmas ormnants trying to Find what the value of these

-Asked by Elizabeth about 8 years ago
+Asked by Elizabeth over 8 years ago

 There are a few ways to determine if your ornaments have some value.
 Check the online auction sites. these sites will give you an idea of the fair market value of your items. there are also several good reference books about antique ornaments. if you are looking to sell them quickly, take them to your nearest antiques mall or co-op. the dealers there will be happy to make you an offer if they are of interest. keep in mind that condition, condition, condition is critical to the value of antiques and collectibles.